OfLiberty/pacannabis.guide/docs/guide/README.md

 ### Open Source

-The Guide is built using open source tools and services, primarily Vue and VuePress.
+The Guide is built using open source tools and services, primarily [Vue and VuePress](https://vuejs.org/).
 The tools we create for the site will be made available for others to use.
+By contributing to Vue, you are also indirectly contributing to our projects.

-### Science Based Medicine
+### Science Based

 The Guide will take a [science based](https://sciencebasedmedicine.org/about-science-based-medicine/) approach to what we promote.
 The cannabis indusry has been tied, implicitly or explicitly, to pseudoscientific beliefs and practices.
 It's the duty of contributors to rectify this misconception.